PopupMaker/Popup-Maker/readme.txt

 = Why aren't my popups opening/working? =

 There are several common causes for this which include:
-* Your site includes RevSlider and it is older than v4.6.5
 * You have not set up your popups targeting conditions (top right when editing a popup).
 * Your site is loading multiple copies of jQuery
 * There is a JS error caused by another plugin or your theme.
 You can check this using your browsers console (Press F12).